 People told us that moving across the country would bring us a new insight into the views and reality of Red states and those who support Trump.
 I’ll tell you, before actually living here, even in our many visits, I never saw just how Republican or just blindly following Trump the area is.
 It was really a wake up call.

 I’ve talked about this on social media and a lot of people have said “Have you taken the time to ask why people have their political views?” and the answer is yes.
 I’ve talked with some of the people on the way to the beach.
 They don’t want to talk about their views or why they’re flying Trump flags.
 They just want to do it without question.
 It’s sad and frustrating.
-And there are a lot of them here.
+And there were a lot of them here, particularly in our neighborhood of Butler Beach / Crescent Beach.

 Being progressive, different, minorities here in Saint Augustine gives us a chance to be visible and show this community that there are people different from them who are good people.
 We have the opportunity to influence the region through our presence, our friendships, our work, and of course our votes.